krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 As a bowler, it can be tricky to get a sense of depth.
 It is common to ask the distance between the jack and a bowl.
 Let the bowler know where the bowl is in relation to the jack by using this signal.

 Open both palms.
 Imagine the left hand is the jack, and the right hand is the bowl in question.
-Space your hands accordingly to give the bowler an idea of the distance between them (e.g. move your hands closer together to indicate the jack and the bowl are close)
+Space your hands accordingly to give the bowler an idea of the distance between them (e.g. move your hands closer together to indicate the jack and the bowl are close).

 ## Hand signals - describing shots